 When Do I Need To Schedule My Child’s Next Appointment?

-The second visit will be scheduled anywhere from a few days to a few weeks later.
+After the first doctor’s appointment, the second visit will be scheduled anywhere from a few days to a few weeks later.
 A lot depends on how the baby is growing.
 If the baby has lost or is close to losing 10 percent of its birth weight, I may ask the parents to bring the baby in in 3-7 days for a weight check.
 We’re just making sure the baby grows and gains back the weight it loses after birth.
 After the baby has demonstrated that it’s growing well, we may schedule the next visit anywhere between 2-4 weeks after the first visit.
 That will be just to check in and see how the baby is doing.

 It’s not until babies are two months old when they are due for their first round of immunizations.
 Some babies I may see with just one visit in between, some babies I’ll see more often, just depending on what they need.